lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 CSB, MOSI, MISO.
 SCK is the SPI clock driven by an external SPI host.
 CSB (chip select bar) is an active low enable signal that frames a transfer, driven by the external host.
 Transfers with active SCK edges but inactive (high) CSB are ignored.
-Data is driven into the SPI device on the MOSI pin (“Master Out Slave In”, though we’re otherwise using host/device terminology) and driven out on MISO.
+Data is driven into the SPI device on the MOSI pin ("Master Out Slave In", though we're otherwise using host/device terminology) and driven out on MISO.
 Any transfer length is legal, though higher level protocols typically assume word width boundaries.
 See details on protocols and transfers that follow.
 The diagram below shows a typical transfer, here for 8 bytes (64 cycles,